strimzi/proposals/088-watching-multiple-namespaces.md

 ## Current situation

 Currently, Strimzi has limited support for managing resources across namespaces.
 For `KafkaUser` and `KafkaTopic` resources, Strimzi deploys the User Operator and Topic Operator in the same namespace as the `Kafka` resource.
-For `KafkaConnector` it's almost the same thing except that `cluster-operator` has the capacity to detect `kafkaConnector` resources in all namespaces, but after have found a `KafkaConnector` resource it search a `KafkaConnect` cluster in the namespace of this ressources and it doesn't exists because the `KafkaConnector` is deploy in the same namespace of `Kafka` resource.
+For `KafkaConnector` resources, the Cluster Operator can detect them across all namespaces.
+However, after identifying a `KafkaConnector` resource, it searches for the corresponding Kafka Connect cluster within the same namespace.
+This causes issues when the `KafkaConnector` is deployed in the same namespace as the Kafka resource and the required Kafka Connect cluster does not exist there.

 ## Motivation